Tanya Trotter

-Tanya Trotter is an American actress, author and musician.
+Tanya Trotter (née Blount) is an American actress, musician and author.
+She began her career as a teen actress, appearing in the film Sister Act 2: Back in the Habit (1993), where she performed "His Eye Is on the Sparrow" in a duet with Lauryn Hill.
+She went on to release her debut album Natural Thing (1994), which featured the songs "Through the Rain" and "I'm Gonna Make You Mine".
+Blount is currently one half of the country music duo the War and Treaty.

 Early life and education

-Blount was educated at Morgan State University, where she majored in psychology and sang in the university choir.
-She has a son named Antonio.
+Blount was born to an Afro-Panamanian mother and African-American father.
+She attended Baptist services on Sundays and attended Catholic school, singing in choirs in both contexts.
+She was educated at Morgan State University, where she majored in psychology and sang in the university choir.

 Career

 Blount first came to prominence in the film, Sister Act 2: Back in the Habit (1993) in which she featured as the character "Tanya".
 Her performance of "His Eye is on the Sparrow" with Lauryn Hill was a particularly notable moment.
 MadameNoire commented, 'she and R&B/Hip-hop musician Lauryn Hill captivated audiences with a memorable performance'.
 Blount also appeared on the feature film's original soundtrack album.

-Her debut album, Natural Thing, was released in 1994 and peaked at number 58 on the US R&B/Hip-Hop Albums chart.
+Signed with Polydor Records during late 1993, her debut album, Natural Thing, was released in 1994 and peaked at number 58 on the US R&B/Hip-Hop Albums chart.
 The album's first single "I'm Gonna Make You Mine" peaked at number 57 on the USR&B/Hip-Hop Songs chart.
 "Through the Rain" followed, peaking at number 27 on US R&B/Hip-Hop Songs and became her first appearance on the US Hot 100 where it peaked at number 90.
 Third single, "Hold On" peaked at number 66 on the US R&B/Hip-Hop Songs chart.
 In 1994, Blount released a holiday single titled "Remember Love".
 In 1995, Blount received a nomination for Best New Artist at the Soul Train Awards.